Skip to main content

 Figures are typical national ranges and vary widely by area and provider.
 Under the FTC Funeral Rule you're entitled to an itemized price list — always confirm prices directly.

-Choose celebration of life
+Choose Celebration of life

 Choose a celebration of life to focus on joy and personality, informally.

-Choose memorial service
+Choose Memorial service

 Choose a memorial service for a more traditional, reflective gathering.